 \section{Introduction}

-Due to its ability to estimate the state of dynamic systems, Kalman filtering has attracted tremendous attention since its inception in 1960 \cite{kalman1960new}.
-It has also been extensively applied in practice, such as aircraft navigation in aerospace \cite{Auger2013}, medical image reconstruction in medicine \cite{chutatape1998retinal}, and environmental monitoring in biology \cite{cassola2012wind}.
-However, the effectiveness of Kalman filters is highly dependent on the prior knowledge of the precise structure and parameters of system dynamics that may be unavailable in some practical implementations \cite{anderson2005optimal}.
-To tackle this issue, research efforts have been devoted to system identification using pre-collected system data, considered as preliminary for the filter design \cite{verhaegen2007filtering}.
+Due to its ability to estimate states of dynamic systems, Kalman filtering has attracted tremendous attention since its inception in 1960, which has been widely applied in practice \cite{kalman1960new1,Auger2013}.
+However, the effectiveness of Kalman filters is dependent on prior knowledge of system dynamics that may be unavailable in some practical implementations \cite{anderson2005optimal,netto2018robust}.
+To tackle this issue, some research efforts have been devoted to learning filters from pre-collected system trajecotries, as described below.

-Motivated by the recent remarkable development of artificial intelligence, learning Kalman filters directly from data has become a hot research tendency \cite{Carron2016}.
-Nevertheless, many vital issues in the design of data-driven Kalman filters (DDKFs) remain open.
-The main challenges include 1) how to excavate the underlying system dynamics from pre-collected noisy data for the filter design; 2) how to incorporate the performance analysis into the DDKF synthesis; 3) how to preserve the advantages, such as optimality and low complexity, of the model-based Kalman filter in DDKFs.
-This paper will concentrate on solving these tricky challenges.